-As alternative medicine becomes more mainstream, traditional herbs like Rhodiola rosea are gaining much-deserved attention.
+What are Rhodiola rosea benefits?
+As alternative medicine and phytomedicine become more mainstream, traditional herbs like Rhodiola root extract are gaining much-deserved attention.

-With a broad range of positive therapeutic effects for a variety of health conditions, Rhodiola is a traditional herb with potent active ingredients that are worth digging in to.
+With a broad range of positive therapeutic effects for a variety of health conditions, Rhodiola is a traditional herb with potent active ingredients that are worth learning about.

-Rhodiola Rosea, also known as “golden root” or “arctic root,” has been used for thousands of years in Eastern Europe and Asia for therapeutic and medical purposes.
+Extract of Rhodiola rosea has been used for thousands of years in Eastern Europe and Asia for therapeutic, anti-aging, and medicinal purposes[*].

 It grows in cold regions and high altitudes like Siberia and Russia.
-The roots and rhizomes have been used in traditional medicine to treat anxiety, fatigue, anemia, impotence, infections, depression and headaches,
+The roots and rhizomes have been used in traditional medicine to treat numerous conditions including anxiety, fatigue, anemia, impotence, infections, depression, and headaches.

-You can find Rhodiola (most commonly) in capsule, tablet or powder forms[*].
-You can also boil Rhodiola root and drink it as a tea, but most people prefer the more simplified supplement form.
+Rhodiola root can also be boiled and enjoyed as a tea, however, most people prefer the more simplified supplement form.

-That means that if you need more energy, adaptogens balance your body to provide more energy.
-If you need to calm down, adaptogens can tamper your stress response and give you a calm feeling.
+If you need more energy, adaptogens balance your body to provide more energy.
+If you need to slow down, adaptogens can tamper your stress response and give you feelings of calm and quietness.

 When it comes to food as medicine, adaptogens are the perfect example of how what you consume can work synergistically in your body to bring balance.

-Adaptogens have been used as healing plants in Traditional Chinese Medicine and Ayurvedic Medicine for over 5000 years.
-The importance of managing all forms of stress on the body is not a new concept, but only recently seems to be gaining mainstream attention.
+Adaptogens have been used as healing plants in Traditional Chinese Medicine and Ayurvedic medicine for over 5000 years.
+The importance of managing all forms of stress on the body is not a new concept, but only recently it seems to be gaining mainstream attention.

-Chronic stress is linked to disease, systemic inflammation, and even changes in your brain chemistry and structure[*].
+Chronic stress has been linked to disease, systemic inflammation, and even changes in your brain chemistry and structure[*].